Identification and Estimation of Dynamic Games with Unknown Information Structure: Theory of Markov Correlated Equilibrium

-When $\delta=0$, Markov correlated equilibrium collapses to Bayes correlated equilibrium:
+When players fully discount the future ($\delta = 0$), a Markov correlated equilibrium collapses to a Bayes correlated equilibrium of the stage game: for each $i$,

-Thus, the former is a proper dynamic analog of the latter.
+Thus, Markov correlated equilibrium is a proper dynamic analog of Bayes correlated equilibrium.

-Unfortunately, however, contrary its static analog (\ref{MCE eq:BCE condition}), the Markov correlated equilibrium conditions (\ref{MCE eq:MCE condition}) are not linear with respect to the decision rule $\sigma$.
-The non-linearity introduces challenges that are absent in the static case.
-First, whereas computing a Bayes correlated equilibrium amounts to solving a linear program, computing a Markov correlated equilibrium generally requires solving a non-convex program.
+Unfortunately, contrary to its static analog, the Markov correlated equilibrium conditions are not linear with respect to the decision rule, which creates two challenges that are absent in the static case.
+First, Markov correlated equilibrium is more difficult to compute.
+While computing a Bayes correlated equilibrium amounts to solving a linear program, computing a Markov correlated equilibrium generally requires solving a non-convex program.
 Second, the set of Bayes correlated equilibria is convex, but the set of Markov correlated equilibria is generally non-convex.
-The convexity of the set of Bayes correlated equilibria implies that it is without loss to assume that the data are generated by a mixture of multiple equilibria in the static case when conducting econometric analysis.
-In contrast, in the dynamic case, the econometrician needs to impose a single equilibrium assumption (which is still a standard assumption in the econometrics of dynamic games literature) in order to keep computation tractable.
+The convexity of the set of Bayes correlated equilibria implies that a mixture of multiple equilibria is observationally equivalent to a single equilibrium; \citet*{Syrgkanis2021} and \citet{Magnolfi2023} use this property to stay agnostic about the true equilibrium selection rule in the data generating process.
+However, since Markov correlated equilibrium does not share this property, we assume that a single equilibrium is selected.